 - The Riverbank Restaurant – Dromahair

 - Leitrim Marina – great outdoor dining offering

 - Barista On The Blueway – after a leisurely stroll or cycle along the Shannon Erne Blueway, stop off for coffee and treats

-If you are out and about exploring County Leitrim this summer, make sure to tag us @EnjoyLeitirm or tag your posts with #EnjoyLeitrim or #IrelandsHiddenHeartlands
+If you are out and about exploring County Leitrim, make sure to tag us @EnjoyLeitirm or tag your posts with #EnjoyLeitrim or #IrelandsHiddenHeartlands

 If you are enjoying Leitrim’s natural landscape, please ensure to bring any rubbish home with you and respect the ‘Leave No Trace’ ethos.